jpaulm/fbp-tutorial-filter-file/README.md

 ## Step3.
 Assigning a component to the filter block

 For the filter function, we need a component that will match the first character against a character provided as a parameter.
 As it happens(!), JavaFBP provides a precoded, reusable FBP component called `StartsWith`, which takes a character string as its parameter (specified using an IIP), and whose output port names are ACC and REJ.  **FBP is not designed to be a coding language**.
-The ideal is to work with a library of precoded, prestested components.  **You only need to write a component if you can't find an appropriate one - and in that case, you should try to write one that other people will find useful.**
+The ideal is to work with a library of precoded, pretested components.  **You only need to write a component if you can't find an appropriate one - and in that case, you should try to write one that other people will find useful.**

 How do we find a suitable component?
 Well, the first step is to install JavaFBP ( https://github.com/jpaulm/javafbp ) in a directory called `javafbp`.
 The `javafbp/build/docs/javadoc` directory contains a list of components grouped by function, so we plan to provide a more FBP-oriented facility, which should be available shortly.
 Not complete: http://htmlpreview.github.io/?https://github.com/jpaulm/javafbp/blob/master/compList.html then `Edit/Find in This Page` .

 **TODO: javadoc doesn't show port names and their functions!
-See issue #1.**
+See issue #1.
+Facility currently under construction**

 We now have to associate the `StartsWith` component with the filter block.
-Since the component is in JavaFBP, you will need to use DrawFBP's Locate JavaFBP Jar File function, and then find `StartsWith` in that jar file, using the using the Choose Component/Subnet Class block function provided by DrawFBP.
+Since the component is in JavaFBP, you will need to use DrawFBP's `Locate JavaFBP Jar File` function, and then find `StartsWith` in that jar file, using the using the `Choose Component/Subnet Class` block function provided by DrawFBP.

-Since different components specify different port names, you need to find out the port names used by StartsWith.
+Since different components specify different port names, you need to find out the port names used by `StartsWith`.
 Right now (Apr.
-2019) there is no convenient mechanism to find this out (this should be available in the Javadoc, but it isn't!
-See issue #1).
-For now, you therefore have two mechanisms:
+2019) there is no convenient mechanism to find this out (see issue #1).
+For now, you therefore have two possible ways to do this:

 - go to the source code for the component in the JavaFBP repo ( `src/main/java/com/jpaulmorrison/fbp/core` ), and look at the annotations (`@OutPorts` and `@InPorts`), or